 Many tour businesses make the mistake of laying out their entire chronology on their About pages, resulting in hundreds and hundreds of words which inevitably end up boring potential customers.
 However, there’s such a thing as being too succinct—saying almost nothing is just as bad as saying too much.
 If your About page were to be an athlete, it should be a runner rather than a bodybuilder—impactful, but lean rather than bulky.

 The About page is a vital part of your website; it is the place where you get to pitch yourself as a tour operator and convince the customer that your values overlap with theirs.
-Put some thought into this website first impression, and keep it updated; you will find that it’s a commonly visited page which will help customers get to know you—and impress them enough to fork over their hard-earned dollars.
+Put some thought into this, and keep it updated; you will find that it’s a commonly visited page (along with your booking page) which will help customers get to know you—and impress them enough to fork over their hard-earned dollars.